Laundry Closet Design

 Small Laundry Closet Ideas

 When working with a small laundry closet, maximizing every inch is essential.
 Vertical appliance arrangements save valuable room.
 Use a sliding, tall cart to store all laundry necessities efficiently.
-Utilize the back of the closet door with an over-the-door organizer for tools and cleaning items.
-Install a foldable table on the wall to save floor space.
-Open shelving maintains a spacious and functional feel.
+Hang organizers on doors for ironing boards, mops, and supplies.
+Add a wall-mounted fold-down table for temporary folding tasks.
+Opt for open shelving rather than bulky cabinets to prevent a cramped feeling.
 Use light colors and small task lighting to visually expand the space.

 Washer Dryer Closet Ideas